MikeMein/Projects/tasks.md

 # <h1> Learning Tasks
 - [x] Re-familiarize how to use Markdown
-- [ ] Practice Vim with Vigor to improve efficiency for repetitive syntax
+- [x] Practice Vim with Vigor to improve efficiency for repetitive syntax
+- [ ] Complete Vim tutor
 - [ ] Study Digital Ocean's Cloud Computing Tutorial and complete test questions
 - [ ] Study more GitHub/git tutorials
 - [ ] Experiment with setting environment variables